ElmageAce/charging-station-management-system/readme.md

 docker-compose up -d nginx mariadb phpmyadmin redis workspace elasticsearch
 ```

-then you may load `localhost` in your web browser to load the application front-end.
+Then you may navigate to `localhost` in your web browser to load the application front-end.

 #### Setup